Ashi Restore Basics

 Pre-requisite: Licensed Massage Therapist

 Expect to have plenty of time both to practice, and receive, as you work through these 3 days.
 Balance is an important component of Ashi Restore classes and therapists will need to work on gaining these skills before, during, and after this course.
+Therapists will learn different ways to maximize their own balance, utilizing balancing assisting props.
 The emphasis of this course will be on body mechanics, form, positioning, application, safety, contraindications, and certification.

 This course offers a comprehensive introduction to the modality and students can expect to leave with the knowledge of how to prompt clients in a variety of positions, utilize the massage techniques that enhance each position, find balance, and how to utilize this modality in a variety of settings.
-By the end of the 3 days students will be able to perform a complete 90-120 minute session for individual sessions on the table with overhead bars, on a floor table, or on a mat.
+By the end of the 3 days students will be able to perform a complete 90-120 minute session for individual sessions, & 30-60 minute additions to current therapist offerings.
+This course has an emphasis of mat work but students will learn how to utilize this modality on the table with overhead bars as well.

-This course is designed to cultivate creativity, versatility, and interest in student’s massage practice.
+This course is designed to cultivate creativity, versatility, and interest in student massage practices.
 This will be demonstrated, encouraged, and fostered during the class.

 This Introduction to Ashi Restore Course covers the following: